Bachelor of Arts in Organizational Leadership

 The coursework has been carefully designed to move you closer to becoming a better leader of organizational teams, managerial departments, and employees.
 It is designed to institute a sense of leadership and inspiration among employees at any organization.

-The Organizational Leadership program is offered in the days, evenings, and ONLINE formats at a number of campuses at Brenau University.
+The Organizational Leadership program is offered in the days, evenings, and ONLINE formats at Brenau University.

 AC 200 Survey of Accounting or AC 201 Acct Principles I (Financial)

 BA 200 Survey of Economics